A macro filming workshop, with nature connection and observation!

 Saturday 2nd May - 10am to 4pm | Kinlochard Village Hall & The Community Field

-By joining, you’re not just learning - you’re contributing to real ecological data, which will be recorded in public databases and help build understanding of the world around us.
+By joining this workshop, you’re also contributing to real ecological data, which will be recorded in public databases and help build understanding of the world around us.

 Check out some of the films on this page to see what can be achieved!